 - How should the supply chain respond to Gold Plating?

-When using the control document for the first time resistance from engineers is common.
+When using the control document for additions to International Standards resistance from engineers is common.
 However when the logic and reason behind the process is fully explained the majority of engineers see the benefits.
 For example it actually makes the end user requirements clearer and more effective to implement through the supply chain.
 The importance of HSE and Safety is ensured with any appropriate attention by the end user.

 Are there any differences between upstream and downstream?